Wpt006/Wpt006/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning SQA
+- 🌱 I’m currently learning Python
-- 🤔 I’m looking for...
+- 😀 I like playing puzzles, games and sports.
-- 💬 Ask me about ...
+- 💬 Ask me about stationeries!
-<! --- - 📫 How to reach me: --->
 - 😄 Pronouns: She/Her/They
-- ⚡ Fun fact: I like badminton!
+- ⚡ Fun fact: My favorite lesson in school was PE (physical education).

 <p>
-📫📌  Born and live in Singapore
+📫📌  I'm currently living n Singapore
 </p>